Trepan-Debuggers/python3-trepan/README.rst

 See the Tutorial_ for how to use.
 See ipython-trepan_ for using this in *ipython* or an *ipython notebook*.

 This package is for Python 3.3 and 3.4.
-See trepan2_ for the same code modified to work with Python 2.
+See trepan_ for the same code modified to work with Python 2.

 Features
 ========